Running Combat

 Vehicle Types

 Vehicles have varying types and ranges of motion between the different types.
-There is a -5 to +5 penalty or bonus when dealing with vehicles of different types.
 A player driving in a car is not going to sprout wings to follow an escaping plane.
 The different vehicle types are governed by different skills.

 Airplane – Vehicles that fly through the air and some may be equipped with nolda drives.
 Airplane is abbreviated as Plane.
 This vehicle type uses the Aviator skill.